inkVerb/VIP/501/Lesson-09.md

 2. We use RegEx to pull what we want
 3. We uses RegEx to cut what we don't want
 4. Everything goes into a PHP array whenever we process it
-5. The PHP array goes to and from JSON to save in the SQL database
+5. The PHP array goes to and from JSON to easily save an array as text in the SQL database

 | **20** :$